 16.00 Keeping it fresh and true.
 Tove Jansson’s search for a new aesthetic in her writing and art (in English)

 Like all true artists, Tove Jansson resisted commercial pressure to churn out iterations of the same hugely popular images and stories.
-Instead she pushed the boundaries of her practice, constantly discovering and experimenting with artistic techniques while seeking new depth and nuance in her prose.
-Professor Boel Westin, Tove Jansson’s chosen biographer and friend, and Natania Jansz, publisher of Sort of Books, discuss the many subtle and apparent ways that Tove Jansson edited and transformed her writing and art, carrying her readership
+Not only did she constantly push the boundaries of her practice, experimenting with design and seeking new depth and nuance in her books, but she also kept a keen eye on their production values and artistic quality.
+Sophia Jansson, the niece of Tove Jansson and Natania Jansz, publisher of Sort of Books, discuss the extraordinary integrity (and work ethic) of Tove Jansson as she navigated Moomin fame to stay true to her ideals as an artist and writer.

 Moderator: Gerður Kristný